Our Training Program

 • Chuan Fa - Fundamental Kung Fu Technique.

-• Chin Na - The art of seizing and controlling an opponent’s joints.
+• Qin Na - The art of seizing and controlling an opponent’s joints.

-• Hun Zha Chuan - Tiger, crane, snake, leopard, and ______ styles.
+• Hun Zha Chuan - Tiger, White Crane, Snake, Leopard, and Dragon styles.

 • Traditional Weapons